sophia01pd2019/bears_floreada_processing/README.md

 ## What You Get

-A combined table with:
+A combined .txt table with:
 - ✓ All your flow data (all channels)
 - ✓ Metadata from keywords.txt
-- ✓ Experimental variables from platesetup.txt
+- ✓ Experimental variables from `platesetup.txt`
-- ✓ Ready for analysis with your existing scripts
+- ✓ Ready for plotting / analysis with `analysis.R`

 ## Common Issues